 Series D in 2022

-Insight Lifetech is a medical technology company focused on creating innovative solutions for the diagnosis and treatment of cardiovascular diseases.
-It has developed a synergistic platform that integrates research and development, manufacturing, and commercialization, which enhances collaboration, accelerates product development, and promotes cost efficiency.
-The company is notable for creating the first and only domestic fractional flow reserve (FFR) system in China that has received approval from the National Medical Products Administration (NMPA).
-By manufacturing high-quality medical devices that feature reliable precision diagnostics and therapeutic capabilities, Insight Lifetech aims to empower physicians to improve patient outcomes and save lives.
+Insight Lifetech is a medical technology company focused on developing and manufacturing innovative solutions for the diagnosis and treatment of cardiovascular diseases.
+The company has established a comprehensive platform that integrates research and development, manufacturing, and commercialization, facilitating collaboration across its operations.
+This synergy accelerates product development, enhances cost-efficiency, and fosters innovation.
+Notably, Insight Lifetech developed the first domestic fractional flow reserve (FFR) system in China, which received approval from the National Medical Products Administration.
+Through its high-quality medical devices and advanced technologies, the company aims to provide reliable precision in cardiovascular diagnosis and therapy, ultimately enabling physicians to save and improve patients' lives.

 Aktis Oncology